Informo/specs/content/information-distribution/node.md

 ### Reaching an entry node

-Because the list of aliases only list the nodes' server names, and not their FQDN, a node might not be reachable at the address  In order to find the effective FQDN and port to reach a node at, client implementations **must** perform a DNS query on an `SRV` record for the `_matrix._tcp` sub-domain of the server's name which, in the example above, would look like `_matrix._tcp.example.com`.
+Because the list of aliases only list the nodes' server names, and not their FQDN, a node might not be reachable at the address defined by its server name.
+In order to find the effective FQDN and port to reach a node at, client implementations **must** perform a DNS query on an `SRV` record for the `_matrix._tcp` sub-domain of the server's name which, in the example above, would look like `_matrix._tcp.example.com`.
 If such a record doesn't exist, client implementations **shoud** consider that the node is reachable using its server name as its FQDN, and the default Matrix encrypted federation port, `8448`, as its port.

 {{% notice note %}}
 Because most Matrix homeservers can also be reached through the standard `443`